VolkerStolz/HASS-to-OWL-exporter/README.md

 ```
 2. Run `hacvt.py`, grab generated file and import e.g. into Protégé.
 You may need to tweak the filename in the code.

-# Notes

-- `services.csv` is generated from the `Makefile`, but checked into the repo for convenience.
- Requires to have `homeassisstant` checked out in here.

 # To-Dos

 * Some part of the HASS-profile (e.g. Services) is now generated statically on startup.